juusoi/docker-browser/README.md

 # rfbrowser-slim
-A simple docker python image with nodejs, robotframework and robotframework-browser
+A simple python image with nodejs, robotframework and robotframework-browser
 ## Usage
 `docker build -t test .`